Cheese, please @ 2 p.m.

 Luxury stay check-in @ 7:30 p.m.

-The Pfister celebrates its 125th anniversary in 2018.
+The Pfister celebrated its 125th anniversary in 2018.
 The 1893 Romanesque Revival hotel still offers luxury lodging and says it has the largest Victorian art collection of any hotel in the world.
 The hotel also sponsors an Artist-in-Residence program that encourages guests to interact with an artist while watching their work come to life.
 Check to see what hours the artist is working while you’re visiting.

 Live music at Blu @ 8 p.m.